Unlock the Magick of November - Get Wicca Magazine!

 In the end, Gerald Gardner was a complicated, imperfect man who looked for meaning in many different places without much success.
 He took his eclectic tastes and various influences and used them to forge his own path and become the usher of a much-needed Neo-Pagan movement.
 Although today, historians have disputed both Murray’s and Gardner’s own claims about a continued line of witch covens that escaped the burnings, one thing is certain: humans will always have a need for witchcraft, something the Father of Wicca succeeded in was reminding them—and us—of that fact.

-Unlock the Magick of Samhain! - Get Wicca Magazine!
+Unlock the Magick of November! - Get Wicca Magazine!